 - Interest - the cost of borrowing money on a loan or earned on an interest-bearing account.

 - Interest rate - a percentage used to calculate the cost of borrowing money or the amount you will earn.
 Rates vary from product to product and generally the higher the risk of the loan, the higher the interest rate.
 Rates may be fixed or variable.

-- Inventory - an itemised list of goods or materials a business is holding for sale.
+- Inventory - a list of goods or materials a business is holding for sale.

-- Investment - an asset purchased for the purpose of earning money such as shares or property.
+- Investment - the purchase of an asset for the purpose of earning money such as shares or property.
 Visit ASIC’s MoneySmart website for more about personal investing.

-- Liability - a financial obligation or amount owed.
+- Liability - any financial expense or amount owed.

-- Line of credit - an agreement allowing a borrower the ability to withdraw money from an account up to an approved limit.
+- Line of credit - an agreement allowing a borrower to withdraw money from an account up to an approved limit.

 - Liquidate - to quickly sell all the assets of a company quickly and convert them into cash.